 US-1 Beautification Projects

-The US-1 Streetscape project will include the first phase of a sidewalk along the east side of U.S.-1 from Kirkland Road to Ridge Road, the landscaping of selected medians, and pedestrian street lighting.
-The City and BCRA have been awarded a $650,000 National Scenic Byway Grant to assist the BCRA in the construction of the project.
+The first phase of the US-1 Streetscape project included the first phase of a sidewalk along the east side of U.S.-1 from Kirkland Road to Ridge Road, the landscaping of selected medians from the Melbourne City limits to the Malabar Town limits and pedestrian street lighting along the sidewalk along the bay were completed in 2013.
+The City and BCRA were awarded a $650,000 National Scenic Byway Grant to assist the BCRA in the construction of the project.
 To see a copy of the US-1 sidewalk, lighting, and landscaping design plans please click on the highlighted words "US-1 Streetscaping" at the beginning of the paragraph.
-Construction is slated to begin in the summer of 2012.
-To see an aerial plan of the "Baywalk" portion of the sidewalk please click on the following: Baywalk Aerial Plan
+Construction was completed in the Spring of 2013 and a ribbon cutting ceremony was held on June 13, 2013.
+To see an aerial plan of the "Baywalk" portion of the sidewalk please click on the following: Baywalk Aerial Plan.

-The second phase of the US-1 Beautification project involves extending the first phase sidewalk along the east side of US-1 from Ridge Road to Port Malabar Boulevard.
+The third phase of the US-1 Beautification project involves extending the first phase sidewalk along the east side of US-1 from Ridge Road to Port Malabar Boulevard.
 A pedestrian crosswalk will be installed at Port Malabar Boulevard.
 This phase of the sidewalk will include bridge crossings over three (3) drainage flumes.
 A $150,000 National Scenic Byway Grant was obtained for this project.
-Construction is planned in late 2012.
+Construction will be after the Street Light project and is dependent on the availability of funds left over from the Street Lighting project.

-In partnership with the City’s landscaping of Palm Bay Road with Florida Department of Transportation construction funds to widen Palm Bay Road from four lanes to six lanes, the BCRA will provide $75,000 to enhance the Palm Bay Road – Robert J. Conlan Boulevard intersection.
-This intersection is the gateway to the Bayfront Community Redevelopment District and to the Harris Corporation campus.
+In partnership with the City's landscaping of Palm Bay Road and the Palm Bay Road - I-95 Interchange with the Florida Department of Transportation construction funds to widen Palm Bay Road from four lanes to six lanes, the BCRA helped to fund the Palm Bay Road - Robert J. Conlan Boulevard intersection.
+This intersection is a gateway to the Bayfront Community Redevelopment District and to the Harris Corporation campus.
+Work was completed in the Summer of 2013.

 Main Street - Railroad Landscape Buffer

-A contract has been awarded for LSP Nursery, Inc. to install a landscape buffer comprised of Sabal Palm and Wax Myrtle trees between the F.E.C.
-Railroad tracks and the Main Street drainage improvements between Hessey Avenue and Alexander Street.
+The BCRA funded the installation of a landscape buffer comprised of Sabal Palm and Wax Myrtle trees along the west side of the FEC Railroad tracks on the east side of Main Street from Hessey Avenue to Alexander Street.
 The buffer is part of the Tillman Neighborhood N.I.C.E.
 Program improvements.
 The cost of the buffer is $61,000.

 Potable water lines in the Farview Neighborhood were upgraded from 2 inch lines to 6 inch lines with BCRA funds.
 The work was completed in May, 2012.
 Drainage improvements were made at the south end of Shenandoah Road and at the Spence Drive and Clinton Drive intersections with Shenandoah Road in 2012.
-Future projects in the neighborhood include reconstructing the broken sidewalk along the south side of Victoria Drive and extending the fence at Victoria Park along the railroad right of way/drainage ditch.
+In 2013 the fence at Victoria Park along the railroad right of way/drainage ditch was extended over the ditch after drainage pipes were installed.
 The Farview Neighborhood is the second neighborhood to take part in the City's N.I.C.E.
 Program.

 Palm Bay Road Streetscape Plans